ADOBE ACROBAT

 Your thesis statement may adapt.

 Keep in mind that writing a paper is a process.
-It often takes several rounds of writing and editing to get to the final product.
+It often takes several rounds of writing and editing documents to get to the final product.
 As you edit your essay, gather feedback and comments, and conduct more research, your thesis may need to change or adjust.
 That’s perfectly fine, but always make sure the following arguments tie back to your main point.

 Five steps for writing a thesis statement.